MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started.md

 3. On the **Environment add-ins** FastTab, select **Install a new add-in**.
 4. Select **Electronic invoicing add-on**.
 5. In the **Setup add-in** dialog box, in the **AAD application ID** field, enter **091c98b0-a1c9-4b02-b62c-7753395ccabe**.
 This value is a fixed value.
-6. In the **AAD tenant ID** field, enter the tenant ID of your Azure subscription account.
+6. In the **AAD tenant ID** field, enter the ID of your Azure subscription account.

     ![Setup add-in dialog box in LCS](media/e-invoicing-services-get-started-lcs-addin-setup.png)